 Before we’d gone more than a few steps, people were asking to take photos of us.
 Okay, mostly they were asking to take photos of Jon.
 Of his semi-toothless grin, blue fedora, pride flag and “My Two Daddies (Can Beat Up Your One)” t-shirt.
 He obliged politely, a bit overwhelmed.

 A woman noticed my t-shirt and asked if I sang with the Gay Men’s Chorus of Washington.
 I told her I did, but hadn’t made it to sing with them this time.
-Her name was Jane, a reporter for a Chinese web site, and had interviewed several of my chorus brothers.
+Her name was Jane, a reporter for a Chinese social media site, and had interviewed several of my chorus brothers.
 She then knelt down and asked Jon if he was excited to be here and why.
 He hesitated, trying to remember the conversation we’d had…

 Yes, yes, yes!
 We’re here for the party!